Choose the research methodology best suited to your situation

 Comparative research

-Comparative research is a research method that compares groups or individuals to determine their differences and similarities.
+Comparative research is a research method that compares groups or individuals to analyze their differences and similarities.
 It is used to explore issues such as cultural differences, similarities between groups, the effects of interventions and the effects of policies.
 Comparative research can be used to study groups or individuals across time or across different contexts.

 Analytical research

 Analytical research is a research method that focuses on the analysis of data and information to understand and explain phenomena.
 It is often used to investigate complex issues and find solutions to problems.
 It can also be used to explore trends and patterns in data and information.
 Analytical research is an important method for understanding the world and making informed decisions.
+It’s one of the most valuable methods of the research process, especially when developing evidence-based arguments or theoretical models.

 How to choose the right exploratory research method?